automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Ilokelesia.md

 # Ilokelesia
-## Description: A primitive abelisaur from South America.
+## A primitive abelisaur from South America.